General-purpose bomb: American: the Mark 80 series

-Vietnam service showed the Mk 81 "Firecracker" to be insufficiently effective, and it was withdrawn from U.S. service.
+Vietnam service showed the Mk 81 "Firecracker" to be sub par, and it was withdrawn from U.S. service.
 However, recently, precision-guided variants of the Mk 81 bomb have begun a return to service, based on U.S. experience in Iraq after 2003, and the desire to reduce collateral damage compared to Mk 82 and larger bombs (e.g., when attacking a single small building in a populated area).

 Since the Vietnam War and the 1967 USS Forrestal fire, United States Navy and United States Marine Corps GP bombs are distinguished by a thick ablative fire-retardant coating, which is designed to delay any potential accidental explosion in the event of a shipboard fire.
 Land-based air forces typically do not use such coatings, largely because they add some 30 lb to the weight of the complete weapon.
 Fire is less a danger in a land-based facility, where the personnel can be evacuated with relative ease, and the building be the only loss.
 At sea, the crew and munitions share a facility (the ship), and thus are in much more danger of fire reaching munitions (which tend to be more closely packed, due to space limitations).
 Also, losing a munitions storage building on land is far cheaper than sacrificing an entire naval vessel, even if one could easily evacuate the crew.

 All Mk 80 bombs have both nose and tail fuze wells and can accept a variety of fuzes.
 Various nose and tail kits can be fitted to adapt the weapon for a variety of roles.

-In the Mk 80 series bomb bodies is also used in the following weapons:
+Mk 80 series bomb bodies are also used in the following weapons: